 Child Support is a monthly payment from one parent to the other to assist in the financial obligations of raising a child.
 It will be paid by the child’s biological parents, or in some circumstances, by a step-parent.

 Depending on whether the parents are married or unmarried, the child support payable may be determined under either federal legislation (for married couples) or provincial legislation (for unmarried couples).
 With some exceptions, the legislative principles are the same.
-The amounts payable for child support are governed by Child Support Guidelines.
+The amounts payable for child support are governed by the Child Support Guidelines.

 The second component of child support is a payment for additional expenses for the child, defined as “Section 7 expenses” by the legislation.
 These expenses commonly include: